-- Non-refundable \$50 Enrollment Application fee.
-(Fee will be refunded if student is not admitted or has not signed an enrollment agreement.) - Verification of having received a complete Rolfing Ten-Series from a Certified Rolfer.
-RISI reserves the right to require a physician's release for any student. - Approval of an application and required enrollment forms. - A written 2-3 page personal life experience essay. - \$300 deposit for class registration.
+- A \$50 Application fee (non-refundable after three days). - Verification of having received a complete Ten-Series from a Certified Rolfer®.
+DIRI reserves the right to require a physician's release for any student. - Approval of an application and required enrollment documents. - A written 2-3 page personal life experience essay. - \$900 deposit for class registration (\$300 applied to each phase).